 EDO differentiates between several categories of expenditure.
-Specifically, business investment spending determines non-residential capital used in production, and households value consumer nondurables goods and services, consumer durable goods, and residential capital (e.g., housing).
+Specifically, business investment spending determines nonresidential capital used in production, and households value consumer non-durables goods and services, consumer durable goods, and residential capital (for example, housing).
 Differentiation across these categories is important, as fluctuations in these categories of expenditure can differ notably, with the cycles in housing and business investment, for example, occurring at different points over the last three decades.